CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 ## Where do I start?

-CartoDB wizards have default palettes available for each map layer.
+CARTO wizards have default palettes available for each map layer.
 Or you can choose your own custom colors.
 To pick a scheme that represents your data and works well with your other map elements it's helpful to understand how your viewers perceive color first.

 ### The Color Spectrum